alda-lang/alda/doc/instance-and-group-assignment.md

 - `foo` is expected to be a stock instrument.
 If it's not, an error will be thrown.

-- If `"bar"` was already used as the nickname of another instance, throws an error.
+- If `"bar"` was already used as the alias of another instance, throws an error.

 - If there is an existing, unnamed instance of `foo` in the score, throws an error.
 (All instances of `foo` must be named.)